ezszoftver/OpenCLPhysics/README.md

 Hi!

-I would like write Physics Engine in C++ & OpenCL & Qt Library & OpenGL.
+I would like write Physics Engine in C++ & OpenCL.
-The source code you can build Windows, Linux (maybe MacOS).
+You can build the source code Windows, Linux (maybe MacOS).

 If source code have Bug, please write email here: erdoszoltan256@gmail.com